aligfellow/graphRC/README.md

 ### Threshold Validation

 The default bond displacement threshold (0.4 Å) has been validated against a diverse set of 15 transition state systems.
-"Ground truth" bond changes were determined from IRC calculations.
+"Ground truth" bond changes were determined from IRC calculations (`examples/data/expected_results.py`).

 **Validation script:**
 ```bash